On the 23rd to the 24th of October, the third Urban Lab was carried out in Pori, Finland.

 Transforming cities into cooperative and experimental neighbourhoods

-During co-creation session, the participants worked on specific topics which were related to the overall topic:
+During co-creation sessions, the participants worked with specific topics which were related to the overall topic:

 “I was surprised to notice how much the ideas developed in the co-creation workshops.
 The working groups were mixed with locals and international people within the project.
 It was really beneficial for our Demonstrator Project in Pori, and I think also for the international partners.
 They got the idea of the design process and now they have the tools how to develop them further”, Kati Fager, project coordinator.